Most of us have figured out by now you can’t actually stop a puppy from chewing! Puppies (and a lot of dogs) need to chew!

-I try to “puppy proof” our living room the best I can by at least keeping items off the ground.
-This is the room foster dog Lana spends most time in when she is not in her kennel.
+Lindsay tried to “puppy proof” her living room the best she could by at least keeping items off the ground.
+This was the room foster dog Lana spent the most time in when she was not in her kennel.

-Lana will grab stray socks, cups, pens or pretty much anything that happens to be on the floor, so I do my best to keep things off the floor!
-I also make sure there are no cell phone chargers, head phone chords, etc., dangling at her eye level.
+Lana would grab stray socks, cups, pens or pretty much anything that happened to be on the floor, so Lindsay did her best to keep things off the floor!
+She also made sure there were no cell phone chargers, head phone chords, etc., dangling at Lana’s eye level.

 2. Keep two toys out at a time for your puppy to chew.

-I keep 2 to 4 toys out for Lana at a time.
-To keep her interested, I rotate which toys are out at one time.
-She has about 5 favorite toys to chew and play with, so whenever she is not in her kennel, I choose a few toys to give her.
+Lindsay kept 2 to 4 toys out for Lana at a time.
+To keep her interested, Lindsay rotated which toys were out at one time.
+Lana had about 5 favorite toys to chew and play with, so whenever she was not in her kennel, Lindsay chose a few toys to give her.

-That way, if she tries to chew or grab something like the remote control or a sock, I can calmly say “no” and then offer her a rope toy or ball.
+That way, if Lana tried to chew or grab something like the remote control or a sock, Lindsay would calmly say “no” and then offer Lana a rope toy or ball.
 “Good girl!”

 3. Provide different types of toys.

 It helps if you know what types of toys your puppy likes to chew the most.
 My foster puppy loves to chew on rubber Kong-type toys, balls and rope toys.
-She doesn’t care as much for plastic squeaky toys, and I don’t give her plush toys because she ruins them immediately.
+Lana didn’t care as much for plastic squeaky toys, and she didn’t get to have stuffed toys because she ruined them immediately!

 Offering a variety of toys helps to keep the puppy’s interest.
-I also like to mix up the kinds of treats I use to stuff in Kongs and other treat-dispensing toys.
-One day it might be peanut butter and a biscuit.
-The next it might be treats from Green Bark Gummies, etc.
+You can also mix up the kinds of treats you use to stuff in Kongs and other treat-dispensing toys.
+One day it might be peanut butter and a biscuit the next it might be yogurt or a banana.